mercedes-benz/DnA/README.md

 Finally, after the data preparation, the DnA platform offers the Jupyter Notebooks as an environment to perform computations.

 [Jupyter Notebook Workspace Feature](./docs/DnAJupyterNotebookWorkspace.md) is based on  [JupyterHub](https://github.com/jupyterhub/jupyterhub) and enables users to start working on their models without any additional software installation.

+[Dataiku integration feature](./docs/DnADataikuWorkspace.md) is only feature that does not follow open source principle completely as Dataiku is licensed product.
+Still even for Dataiku license product we are offering integration into DnA Platform in case you are operating it also (if not simply disable it in configuration.

 ## Upcoming Features